The

 in Berlin he spoke with German nationalists and taught them what

 he knew of the Jewish problem.
-He also heard of Adolf
+He also heard of Adolf Hitler, who,

-Hitler, who, upon becoming more prominent, Codreanu
+upon becoming more prominent, Codreanu thought of as a great

-thought of as a great anti-Jewish nationalist leader.
-It was also
+anti-Jewish nationalist leader.
+It was also in Berlin that

-those who labor for the destruction of peoples.”
+kinship among those who labor for the destruction of peoples.”

 The